entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 ## Included in Brazeau et al. (2023)
 696. Laminar basal layer: (0) absent; (1) present.

 > Giles *et al*.
-(2010); Keating *et* Donoghue (2016), 78; Brazeau *et al*.
+(2010); Keating & Donoghue (2016), Character 78; Brazeau *et al*.
 (2023), Character 7.

-This character was modified from a compound character “three-layered exoskeleton consisting of a basal lamella, middle spongy (or cancellar) layer and a superficial (often ornamented) layer: absent = 0, present = 1” from Donoghue *et al*.
-(2000),71 is a compound character that was splited into three qualifiers: the presence/absence of a superficial layer, the presence/absence of a spongy or cancellous basal layer the presence/absence of a basal lamella by Keating et Donoghue (2016).
+> This character was modified from a compound character “three-layered exoskeleton consisting of a basal lamella, middle spongy (or cancellar) layer and a superficial (often ornamented) layer: absent = 0, present = 1” from Donoghue *et al*.
+(2000), Character 71 that was splited into three qualifiers: the presence/absence of a superficial layer, the presence/absence of a spongy or cancellous basal layer, and the presence/absence of a basal lamella by Keating & Donoghue (2016).

 697. Cancellous central layerr: (0) absent; (1) present.

 > Brazeau *et al*.
 (2023), Character 8.

->
-This character was modified from a compound character “three-layered exoskeleton consisting of a basal lamella, middle spongy (or cancellar) layer and a superficial (often ornamented) layer: absent = 0, present = 1” from Donoghue *et al*.
-(2000),71 is a compound character that was splited into three qualifiers: the presence/absence of a superficial layer, the presence/absence of a spongy or cancellous basal layer the presence/absence of a basal lamella by Keating et Donoghue (2016).
+> This character was modified from a compound character “three-layered exoskeleton consisting of a basal lamella, middle spongy (or cancellar) layer and a superficial (often ornamented) layer: absent = 0, present = 1” from Donoghue *et al*.
+(2000), Character 71 that was splited into three qualifiers: the presence/absence of a superficial layer, the presence/absence of a spongy or cancellous basal layer, and the presence/absence of a basal lamella by Keating & Donoghue (2016).

 698. Dentinous external layer: (0) absent; (1) present.

 > Brazeau *et al*.
 (2023), Character 9.

-This character was modified from a compound character “three-layered exoskeleton consisting of a basal lamella, middle spongy (or cancellar) layer and a superficial (often ornamented) layer: absent = 0, present = 1” from Donoghue *et al*.
-(2000),71 is a compound character that was splited into three qualifiers: the presence/absence of a superficial layer, the presence/absence of a spongy or cancellous basal layer the presence/absence of a basal lamella by Keating et Donoghue (2016).
+> This character was modified from a compound character “three-layered exoskeleton consisting of a basal lamella, middle spongy (or cancellar) layer and a superficial (often ornamented) layer: absent = 0, present = 1” from Donoghue *et al*.
+(2000), Character 71 that was splited into three qualifiers: the presence/absence of a superficial layer, the presence/absence of a spongy or cancellous basal layer, and the presence/absence of a basal lamella by Keating & Donoghue (2016).

 699. Dorsal ridge: (0) absent; (1) present.

-> Coates *et* Sequeira, Character 11; Castiello (2018), Character 52; Davis *et al*.
+> Coates & Sequeira (date), Character 11; Castiello (2018), Character 52; Davis *et al*.
 (2012), Character 91; Brazeau *et al*.
 (2022), Character 158; Brazeau *et al*.
 (2023), Character 56.

 > Brazeau *et al*.
 (2023): "This character is highly problematic because the dorsal ridge is fundamentally related to the presence of opisthotic fossae for the epaxial musculature.
 The states are too difficult to define.
 This is retained in the list, but excluded from the analysis."